 Air Fryers are Hot

 One thing to remember about these devices is that they are hot!
 It’s essentially like a big giant hairdryer going continuously on your countertop for 20 minutes.
-So, you’ve been warned if you feel like munching on fried food in the summer.
+Therefore, you’ve been warned if you feel like munching on fried food in the summer!
 Because we live in Florida, we keep it out on the screen porch so it just makes the outside hotter, rather than our kitchen.